 Consumer rights when using a removal firm

-When you have instructed a removal firm to move your possessions from one place to another you are covered (for services up to the 1st October) by the Supply of Goods and Services Act 1982.
-From 1st October 2015 you are covered by the Consumer Rights Act 2015.
+When you have instructed a removal firm to move your possessions from one place to another you are covered by the Consumer Rights Act 2015.
 You can expect to receive services undertaken with reasonable skill and care.
 That means no damage and arrival at an agreed time.
 Should this not be the case then you have grounds to complain.

 If any items get damaged you have the right to repair/replacement or sum of money covering the cost of replacement.
 You are also entitled to any out of pocket expenses you might incur due to damages of items or delay in timings of the removal.

 Check your insurance.
 When moving from one place to another check that you are covered and by which company – the insurance at your old place or the new one.
 This may give you additional cover particularly for anything you might move yourself.
 The company should have its own insurance to cover any breakages.